Today's Articles

 Victoria Spivey

-In 1970, Spivey was awarded a "BMI Commendation of Excellence" from the music publishing organization for her long and outstanding contributions to the many worlds of music.
-In 1976, soon after entering a hospital with an internal hemorrhage, she died.
+In 1970, the music publishing organization awarded Spivey a "BMI Commendation of Excellence" for her long and outstanding contributions to the many worlds of music.
+In 1976, she died soon after entering a hospital with an internal hemorrhage.
 Spivey is buried in Hempstead, New York.

 To Become a Musician or Singer